Cracking the CCS Cases: Preparing for USMLE Step 3

 In addition to another six blocks of 33 multiple choice questions each, the second day of Step 3 will feature 13 computer-based case simulations (CCS), each with a maximum allotted time of somewhere between 10-20 minutes.

-The CCS cases are designed to assess your abilities to diagnose and treat conditions across all specialties, so just hoping that your own residency experience will carry you through is a bad idea.
+The Step 3 CCS cases are designed to assess your abilities to diagnose and treat conditions across all specialties, so just hoping that your own residency experience will carry you through is a bad idea.
 However, you do not need to be an expert clinician in each discipline to achieve a great score—you just need to practice.

 How to prepare for the CCS cases on Step 3: